Romuald-Yapo/Romuald-Yapo/README.md

 👀 I’m interested in AI, Sport, Volunteering and Travel

-💞️ I’m looking to collaborate on Anything exciting Data Science Project
+💞️ I’m looking to collaborate on any exciting Data Science Project